Media Studies

 This specification requires students to closely analyse and compare media products in relation to relevant key social, cultural, economic, political and historical contexts.

-Academy Entry Requirements: A minimum of five GCSE grades 9 – 4.
+A minimum of five GCSE grades 9 - 4.
+You must also have a GCSE grade 5 or above in English Language.

 How to apply